HerczeghB/Agent_project/README.md

 ## Current Functionality

-* **Weather Search:** The agent can be provided with a city name to fetch and display the current weather information using OpenWeather API(https://openweathermap.org/).
+* **Weather Search:** The agent can be provided with a city name to fetch and display the current weather information using [OpenWeather API](https://openweathermap.org/).
 * **Calculator:** The agent can perform calculations.

 ## Future Implementations